Skip to content

 Increase Solstice Advanced Materials (SOLS)

-Solstice Advanced Materials is the result of Honeywell’s spin-off of its Advanced Materials segment.
+We increased our position in Solstice Advanced Materials to a weight of 1.25% in Brookmont's Dividend Growth, Core Dividend and Quality Growth Strategies.
+As a result of Honeywell’s spin-off of its Advanced Materials segment.
 The company holds advantaged positions across several end-markets with strong exposure to multiple long-term secular tailwinds.

 Add Waste Management (WM)

-We added Waste Management at a model weight of 2.50% due to the company’s entrenched market position, inflation-resilient business model, and upcoming acceleration in free cash flow following a multi-year investment cycle.
+We added Waste Management at a weight of 2.50% in Brookmont's Dividend Growth Strategy and at a weight of 1.25% in Brookmont's Core Dividend Strategy.
+This is due to the company’s entrenched market position, inflation-resilient business model, and upcoming acceleration in free cash flow following a multi-year investment cycle.

 Add Meta Platforms (META)

-We added Meta Platforms at a 2.50% allocation due to our improved assessment of the company’s prospects.
+We added Meta Platforms at a weight of 2.50% in Brookmont's Quality Growth Strategy due to our improved assessment of the company’s prospects.
 This addition has meaningfully reduced our prior underweight position, although the 2.50% allocation remains below META’s weighting in the Russell 1000.

 Rebalance Broadcom (AVGO), Increase Microsoft (MSFT) and NVIDIA (NVDA), Decrease Constellation Brands (STZ) and Eastman Chemical (EMN), and Exit UnitedHealth Group (UNH)